dotlang/language/README.md

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>><

 # Functions
-- Note that sending or receiving a non-reference mutable data to/from a function has no effect.
 - `type NoReturnFunc[T] := func(T)`
 - You can use `_` to ignore a function output: `var t, _ = my_map("key1")`
 - A function can return multiple outputs: